 In my opinion, the problem with LinkedIn Ads is banner blindness.
 The adverts don’t stand out, and appear in the same spot on every page, causing users to become ‘blind’ to them.

 If your startup has produced a compelling promo video, pre-roll advertising could be a powerful paid marketing channel for you.
-Using TubeMogul, you can pay for your video to appear as an advert before video content on major video networks, such as 4od, and YouTube.

 One interesting ‘trick’ with pre-roll advertising is that you do not pay if your ad is skipped within the first five seconds (which most people do skip).
 The trick, then, is to go down one of two routes.
 The first route is to get the message out about your service within the first five seconds of the video hoping that people skip so that you can expose your message to a huge number of people without paying too much.